mmacfadden/csc-807-project/README.md

 ## Limitations
 While this project attempted to follow sound software engineering principles and architectural design best practices, the project was most concerned with achieving the research results rather than providing a general purpose / production software system.
 As such, the project has a few limitations that should be noted.

+  - Indices are not currently supported.
+The majority of the Index functionality has been implemented.
+However,the method of extracting and encrypting the keys needs to be replicated for indices.

 ### Bundling
 The project is currently build as a single javascript bundle with all tested encryption modules included.
 This means that all of the code for each module, as well as their dependencies are include in the bundle.
 This creates a large JavaScript bundle of over 5MB in size.
 Ideally the modules would be broken out into separate libraries that can be included individually.
 Optimizing this architectural limitation was outside the research scope of this project, but would be useful for a production implementation.